GoogleCloudPlatform/puppet-google-compute/README.md

   The list of ALLOW rules specified by this firewall.
 Each rule specifies a protocol and port-range tuple that describes a permitted connection.

+##### allowed[]/ip_protocol
+Required.
+The IP protocol to which this rule applies.
+The protocol type is required when creating a firewall rule.
+This value can either be one of the following well known protocol strings (tcp, udp, icmp, esp, ah, sctp), or the IP protocol number.

+##### allowed[]/ports
+  An optional list of ports to which this rule applies.
+This field is only applicable for UDP or TCP protocol.
+Each entry must be either an integer or a range.
+If not specified, this rule applies to connections through any port.
+  Example inputs include: ["22"], ["80","443"], and
+  ["12345-12349"].

 ##### `description`